NikhilMukraj/spiking-neural-networks/README.md

       - [ ] Moving neurotransmitter concentration into seperate struct and moving receptor kinetics variables to seperate struct (with parameter $T_max$)
         - [ ] Presynaptic neuron calculates concentration and saves it
         - [ ] Post synaptic neuron applies weight to the concentration and sums it, then applies receptor kinetics
+          - [ ] Neurotransmission current should be calculated with `iterate_and_spike` function after $dv$ is calculated and before spike is handled, `iterate_and_spike` should have a input neurotransmitter concentration as an option, if some do neurotransmitter current processing, if `None` then do not perform neurotransmitter current operation
+            - [ ] Update this within fitting Izhikevich neuron too
         - [ ] Integrate this into Hodgkin Huxley models too
       - [ ] Option to record each neurotransmitter current over time in lattice (g * r)
       - [ ] Recording g, r, and T over time